The World According to Garp (film): Plot

-Having learned about his wife's infidelity with one of her students, Garp rushes home with his children in the back seat and crashes into his wife's lover's car parked in their driveway, while his wife is in the car performing fellatio on the student.
-As a result, Walt is killed and Duncan loses an eye.
-Garp, through the aid of his mother, learns to forgive himself and his wife.
-The couple reconcile and have a baby daughter they name after Jenny.
+Having learned of Helen's infidelity with one of her students, Garp rushes home with his children in the back seat and accidentally crashes into her lover's car parked in their driveway, while she is in the car performing fellatio on the student.
+As a result, Walt, who frequently foreshadows his fear of death, is killed and Duncan loses an eye.
+Garp, through the aid of his mother, learns to forgive himself and Helen.
+The couple reconcile and have a baby daughter, who they name after Jenny.

 Jenny receives death threats because of both her center and her book.
 To Garp's dismay, she dismisses the danger and decides to publicly endorse a politician who supports her message.
-Garp writes a book about the life of Ellen James and its aftermath.
+Garp writes a thinly fictional book based on the life of Ellen James and its aftermath.
 The book is very successful and well-regarded, but is highly critical of the Jamesians.
-Garp begins receiving death threats from them himself.
+Garp begins to receive death threats from them.

 During a political rally, Jenny is shot and killed by an anti-feminist fanatic.
 The women of Jenny's center hold a memorial for her, but forbid all men from attending.
 Garp, dressed as a woman, is infiltrated into the memorial by Muldoon.
-He is identified by Pooh, a Jamesian he knew when they both were in school.
+He is identified by Pooh, a voyeuristic and jealous Jamesian he knew when they both were in primary school.
 A commotion breaks out and Garp is in danger of being hurt, until a woman leads him out of the memorial to a taxi.
 The woman reveals herself to be Ellen James, and uses the gesture to thank Garp for his book about her.
 The Jamesians are further outraged that Garp attended the memorial.

-Garp returns to his old school as the wrestling coach.
+Garp returns to his old school as the wrestling coach, and intimates an ambition to take up hang gliding.
 One day during practice, Pooh enters the gymnasium and shoots him at close range with a pistol.
-Garp is airlifted by helicopter with his wife.
-He flashes back to an earlier time when his mother would toss him into the air.
+He is airlifted by helicopter with Helen.
+Commenting that he is finally flying, Garp flashes back to a time when his mother would toss him into the air (seen in the opening credits sequence).